flightstats/hub/README.md

 Sequence channels are intended for insertation rates less than five items per second.
 Users should note that with high frequency inserts, the clients view of insertion order may not be maintained.

+**Support for TimeSeries channels is currently in Alpha.
+If you'd like to use one, please come talk to us.**
 TimeSeries channels are designed for small, high frequency inserts with low latency.
 Each item added gets a unique id.
 They are not traversable, and have a max content size of 60KB.
 TimeSeries can support insertation rates up to 1000 items per second.
 TimeSeries is higher throughput and lower latency than Sequence, as well as slightly more expensive.